oporje/to-do-example/README.md

 Es6 features used such as -
  1) Set to store unique values
- 2) filter, map methods for array manipulation with immutability
+ 2) filter, map methods, spread operator for array manipulation with immutability

 Used Css (SCSS can also be used)
+Used flexbox to create grid layout

 Reusable component
 - To do list item